Monroe County Commission on Aging

 Helping Military Families~ StatesideLegal.org—the first website in the nation to focus exclusively on federal legal rights and legal resources important to veterans – is funded by an LSC Technology Initiatives Grant.
 This free service enables military families and veterans to access a wide array of legal information and assistance.
-The Department of Veterans Affairs, in a directive, encourages use of the website in connection with service to homeless veterans.
+The Department of Veterans Affairs, in a directive, encourages the use of the website in connection with service to homeless veterans.

 Legal Services of South Central Michigan